wesselb/aws/README.md

 * Install and configure the Amazon CLI.

+*
-* Create a new EC2 instance with the Deep Learning Base AMI (Amazon Linux 2).
+    Create a new EC2 instance with the Deep Learning Base AMI (Amazon Linux 2).
+    Make sure that you allocate enough disk space.

-* Create and name a new security group.
+* Create and name an appropriate security group.

 ### Create an Image